kslat3r/express-webinar/deck/PITCHME.md

 * How the V8 runtime works and how the event loop processes your code
 * How NPM operates in comparison to Maven
 * How the Express.js application middleware stack works
+* How to quickly create an Express.js application using express-generator
 * A walkthrough of a simple RESTful application with database connectivity

 ---